MobileAssistant/webhooks-example/README.md

 4. Start the server `npm start`

 Make sure to replace `<your-webhook-secret>` with the webhook secret from your `.env` file.

-After deploying, you'll need to register the webhook URL as `https://<your-deployed-url>/webhook`.

 ## Register a webhook